Skip to main content

 Regular breathwork practice can offer numerous benefits:

-• Emotional Release: Access and process emotions that may be held in the body
+• Emotional release — access and process emotions that may be held in the body, particularly helpful for trauma recovery

-• Stress Reduction: Activate the relaxation response and reduce cortisol levels
+• Stress reduction — activate the relaxation response and reduce cortisol levels, a powerful tool for stress and burnout

 Integration